wearecodets/hw1-mozhdeh-ahmadi/terminal.md

 ### I'm in projects_to_delegate.
 What four commands do I need to type to remove the cleaning.txt file?

-cd  .. cd ..  cd rm  cleaning.txt
+cd  .. cd ..  cd  home/rm  cleaning.txt